• Skip to main content

 This sauce is filled with amazing flavorbomb ingredients.
 You'd think by taking a glance that it would be too much, but the ingredients pair perfectly together!
 The added bonus is how quick and easy it is to throw together.

-It is made of some very basic pantry type items, so if you're looking for a pantry recipe, it's a good one!
+This is made with some very basic pantry type items, so if you're looking for a pantry recipe, it's a good one!

 Ingredients